OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 > [!NOTE]
 > Unlike most of the other JSON metadata properties, `allowCustomDataForDataTypeAny` is a top-level property and contains no sub-properties.
 See the preceding [JSON metadata code sample](#json-metadata-example) for an example of how to format this property.

-If your custom function uses the `cellValueType` [parameter](#parameters), then setting the `allowCustomDataForDataTypeAny` is not required to accept data types as parameters and return values.
+If your custom function uses the `cellValueType` [parameter](#parameters), then setting the `allowCustomDataForDataTypeAny` isn't required to accept data types as parameters and return values.

 ### allowErrorForDataTypeAny